 Online Journals and Periodicals

 These often mention building projects in Modesto including houses.
+Use search term Modesto or the name of an architect.

 Local, State, and National Preservation Organizations